Chichester Canal

 The Basics

-Toilets: There are toilets at The Canal Heritage Centre and at Chichester Marina
+Toilets: There are toilets at The Canal Heritage Centre and at Chichester Marina.

 *If you want to walk the whole length of the canal, but do not want to return by foot, there is a regular bus service that connects both Hunston and Chichester Marina with the bus station in Chichester.
 Look out for the 51 on Selsey Road at Hunston or the 52 or 53 on Birdham Road by the Marina.
 All of these buses run about every 15 minutes.

 Straight, flat, easy to follow and rich in wildlife; The Chichester Ship Canal ticks all the boxes when it comes to a family walk.
 If you have never walked here before, you will be shocked to discover the secret of this beautiful waterway that quietly passes right beneath the A27.
+You can walk the entire length of the canal between Chichester city centre and Chichester Marina at Birdham.

-1. Exit the car park and walk back along the access road you drove down.
+Exit the visitor’s car park and walk back along the access road you drove down.
 Traffic here is limited to about 15 mph and there are wide verges.
 You should see the canal on your right.

 Did you know?